veas-org/veas-protocol/README.md

 ## 🎯 Why This Protocol?

-The modern workspace is fragmented across dozens of tools - Notion for documentation, Jira for project management, Confluence for knowledge bases, GitHub for code, and countless others.
-Each tool has its own API, data format, and integration requirements.
-This creates:
+The modern workspace relies on various knowledge management and project tracking tools, each with its own API, data format, and integration requirements.
+This fragmentation creates:

 - **Integration Complexity**: Every tool needs custom integrations with every other tool
 - **Data Silos**: Information is locked within individual platforms